documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

   * **Trash bin** |icone_lixo_vermelho|: This option allows the user to remove all the selected items with a single command.

-  * **Change version** |icone_alterar|: This option allows the user to update multiple deployments at once, to which the user can inform the next version of each of them.
+  * **Change version** |icone_alterar_versao|: This option allows the user to update multiple deployments at once, to which the user can inform the next version of each of them.

 * **Deploys:** It is the representation of the *deployment.d name*;